oladeeayo/Nigeria-Housing-Report/README.md

 ## Data Cleaning

-The state Anambra was wrongly written as Anamambra, this was edited and replaced with the right word.
+The state Anambra was wrongly written, this was edited and replaced with the right word.
 A new column to group houses into duplexes and bungalows was also included titled house_type.

 ## Problem Statement